-- 6. Related to the preceding comment relative to freestanding signs, staff suggests that the functionality and purpose of having Type A and Type B signs based on street classification (Refer to Table 10-50.100.060.I: Additional Standards for Freestanding Signs According to Use) should be evaluated to determine if this is the best approach to permitting freestanding signs. - 7.
+- 19. Related to the preceding comment relative to freestanding signs, staff suggests that the functionality and purpose of having Type A and Type B signs based on street classification (Refer to Table 10-50.100.060.I: Additional Standards for Freestanding Signs According to Use) should be evaluated to determine if this is the best approach to permitting freestanding signs. - 20.
 Table 10-50.100.060.P: Staff suggests that consideration be given to increasing the freestanding sign allowance standards for multi-family developments as the current standards only allow for a freestanding sign to be max.
 4 feet in height and 24 sq. ft. in area.
+Consideration may also be given to allowing additional sign area for multi-family developments as the current code only allows 2 sq. ft. for these signs.
 Pros: This proposal will allow multi-family residential and institutional uses to have additional signage to make it easier for these developments to be identified and located.
-Cons: There may be opposition from some community members to the idea of granting additional signage allowances for these uses.

-- Allow the Comprehensive Sign Program standards to also apply to multi-family residential developments and institutional uses.
-This would allow the concept of a Comprehensive Sign Program (it allows for greater sign height and area if specific design performance measures are incorporated into the sign) to also be applied to noncommercial uses (multi-family residential, institutional, etc.).
+Cons: There may be opposition from some community members to the idea of granting additional signage allowances for these uses. - 21.
+Allow the Comprehensive Sign Program standards to also apply to multi-family residential developments and institutional uses.
+This would allow the concept of a Comprehensive Sign Program (it allows for greater sign height and area if specific design performance measures are incorporated into the sign) to also be applied to non-commercial uses (multi-family residential, institutional, etc.).
 Pros: This proposal will allow multi-family residential and institutional uses to have additional signage to make it easier for these developments to be identified and located.
-Cons: There may be opposition from some community members to the idea of granting additional signage allowances for these uses - 9.
-Table 10.50.100.060.O: Standards for Permanent Window Signs When the new Zoning Code was under review, staff recommended, and the City Council approved, additional language for the placement of permanent window signs that allowed businesses to apply window signs to no more than 25% of all the windows in a building, regardless of their orientation.
+Cons: There may be opposition from some community members to the idea of granting additional signage allowances for these uses

+22. Table 10.50.100.060.O: Standards for Permanent Window Signs - When the new Zoning Code was under review, staff recommended, and the City Council approved, additional language for the placement of permanent window signs that allowed businesses to apply window signs to no more than 25% of all the windows in a building, regardless of their orientation.
 As a result, some businesses have covered all the windows facing the street or a parking area with window signage while those facing away from the street have no window signs.
-This unintended consequence which may be seen in many restaurants and other businesses on S. Milton Avenue and E. Route 66 has resulted in sign clutter, and the inability to look into the business or restaurant thereby shutting it off from the public way.
+This unintended consequence - which may be seen in many restaurants and other businesses on S. Milton Avenue and E. Route 66 - has resulted in sign clutter, and the inability to look into the business or restaurant thereby shutting it off from the public way.
 Staff suggests that it would be appropriate to return to former the language of the Land Development Code which only allowed window signs to cover 25% of each window.